- What is hematuria?

 Is hematuria serious?

-While in many cases, blood in the urine of female and male patients can be harmless, it could also be a sign of a serious ailment.
+While in many cases, seeing trace of blood in the urine of female and male patients can be harmless, it could also be a sign of a serious ailment.

 Harmless hematuria can happen from infection, heavy workouts, and trauma to the urinary tract, such as damaging the penis or vagina during sex.
 Menstruation can also be one of the reasons to pee blood.